3 min read

-Owning a multi-family building comes with many duties, including maintaining units, managing staff, and tracking expenses.
+Owning a multi-family building comes with many duties, including maintaining units, managing staff, tracking expenses and saving water (money)..
 But of all the tasks associated with building ownership, eviction has to be the worst!

->

-> No one likes evicting a tenant, especially when that tenant has a lease.
+No one likes evicting a tenant, especially when that tenant has a lease.
 But, as we all know, there are some instances when asking someone to move on is completely necessary:

 - When a tenant has seriously violated the terms of the lease agreement.